stuartathompson/bread-scheduler/README.md

 5. Nice photos: All photos were taken by me

+## Starting the project

+1. Download and install MongoDB (see [instructions here](https://code.tutsplus.com/articles/an-introduction-to-mongoose-for-mongodb-and-nodejs--cms-29527))

+2. Clone this repo

+3. Run `mongod` to start Mongo

+4. `cd` into `client` folder and run `npm start`

+5. `cd` into `server`  folder and run `npm start`

 ## Stack

-This is also a test case for new technology I'm interested in learning.
+This was really just a test case for technology I'm interested in learning.
 Namely, this runs on a MEVN stack, using Mongoose, Express, Vue.js and Node.

 This is the second app I've now built using this stack.
 It was lots of fun and helped me learn a lot about full-stack development.